PRD: Peer Rank and Discussion Improve Large Language Model based Evaluations: Experiments and Analysis

-Following \newcite{wang2023large} and \newcite{xu2023critical}, we first conduct \textit{example-level} pairwise comparisons.
-Specifically, each evaluation example (pairwise comparison) consists of a question and a pair of long-form answers.
-We compare the model predicted preference score against gold human preference, and report Accuracy and Fleiss' $\kappa$.
-Following \newcite{dettmers2023qlora}, we also compare model-predicted global ranking scores against human-judged ranking scores.
-Specifically, we report Elo scores~\cite{elo1967proposed, askell2021general} and win rate (WR) based rankings (Table~\ref{tab:global_correlation}).
+For experiments on PR, we follow metrics in \citet{wang2023large}.
+We first conduct \textit{example-level} pairwise comparisons.
+Specifically, each evaluation example (pairwise comparison) consists of a question and a pair of answers.
+We compare the model predicted preference score against gold human preference and report Accuracy and Fleiss' $\kappa$ , a statistic that measures the reliability of agreement among multiple raters.
+Specifically, Fleiss' $\kappa$ is employed to gauge alignment between the model's predictions and human preferences, where a higher score signifies a stronger alignment.
+Following \citet{dettmers2023qlora}, we also compare model-predicted global ranking scores against human-judged ranking scores.
+Specifically, we report Elo scores~\citep{elo1967proposed} and win rate (WR) based rankings (Table~\ref{tab:global_correlation}).
+We use \textbf{All} to denote our method where each reviewer has equal weights, and use \textbf{All (Weighted)} to denote the setting where the final round weights are applied to each reviewer.
+Besides experiments on PR and PD respectively, we also compare PR and PD in an experiment of judging answer qualities of GPT-3.5 v.s.
+Vicuna-13b (Section~\ref{sec:pr_results} and \ref{sec:pd_results}).

-For experiments on PR, we use \textbf{All} to denote our method where each reviewer has equal weights; and use \textbf{All (weighted)} to denote the setting where the final round weights to each reviewer.
+For experiments on PD, we use peer discussion accuracy (PDA) to describe the correlation of model discussion results compared to human annotators.
+PDA is calculated by the number of correct answers from peer discussion results over the number of all answers.
+A high PDA result indicates a better correlation with human judgments.